f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ### 7.33 Current Version<a name="Current-Version"></a>

-The name of the version that is current.
+The [name of the version](https://developer.android.com/guide/topics/manifest/manifest-element.html#vname) that is the recommended release.
 There may be newer versions of the application than this (e.g. unstable versions), and there will almost certainly be older ones.
 This should be the one that is recommended for general use.
 In the event that there is no source code